 Remember that these are stressful financial times for your landlord too, who is likely experiencing challenges like you.
 Try to communicate your situation clearly but also calmly.

 There is help available to you during these uncertain times.
 If your building is financed through Fannie Mae, you have access to the Disaster Response Network for some extra support, including:

 Simply enter your building’s address, including city, state and ZIP code.

 If your building is not listed, you can still find help on a local basis.
 Learn your state’s response to COVID-19.

 The CARES Act provides Americans with various forms of relief from difficulties related to COVID-19, including housing hardship.
-If you live in a building financed by Fannie Mae, know that you can’t be served with an eviction notice for 120 days, until July 25, 2020, and your landlord has to give you 30 days to leave the property (August 24, 2020).
+If you live in a building financed by Fannie Mae, know that you can’t be served with an eviction notice solely for the nonpayment of rent for 120 days, until July 25, 2020, and your landlord has to give you 30 days to leave the property (August 24, 2020).
 During the 120-day ban on evictions, your landlord also may not charge you late fees or penalties.
 That doesn’t mean you don’t have to pay rent, but you should discuss with your landlord to determine if any financial arrangements can be made to help you through this challenging time.

 Disclaimer: Fannie Mae makes no representations, warranties or promises for, and disclaims any express or implied warranties related to, the contents or third-party web sites.